microsoft/FHIR-Converter/docs/template-creation-guide-CCDA.md

 **TIP**: When editing templates, auto-completion is available for common scenarios to help you pull in commands, helper functions, and template names.
 To pull these in, start with {{.
 If you need to pull a partial template, type {{>.

 4. Once you are done editing, make sure to hit save.
-Your template will now be available to be called by the API for real time message translation.
+Your template will now be available to be called by the API for real time document translation.

 ## Tips for creating C-CDA templates